puppetlabs/puppet-docs/source/puppet/4.5/reference/lang_template_erb.md

 Also, note that Puppet's [special `undef` value][undef] becomes Ruby's special `nil` value in ERB templates.

-## Calling Puppet Functions from Templates
+## Calling Puppet functions from templates

 You can use [Puppet functions][functions] inside templates, but their use is slightly different from their use in manifests: